WenqinSHAO/rtt/docs/path_analysis.md

 ```
 Therefore chances are that the third segment begins from 11 (right after path k) instead of 17.

-However, one might argue that it is still theoretically correct that the 2nd segment from 8 to 16 represent a IP forwarding pattern
+One might argue that it is still theoretically correct that the 2nd segment from 8 to 16 represent a IP forwarding pattern
 unique and different from its neighbours, which is true.

-According to the nature of network engineering (add reference here), networks tend to have some stable configurations
+However, according to the nature of network engineering/previous study (add reference here), networks tend to have some stable configurations
 that lead to a few dominant IFPs over time.
 That is to say, deviation from dominant/popular IFP is generally short living, sometimes not even able to present in all the Paris IDs.
 (Note, Paris IDs is sequentially scanned from 0 to 15, which takes at least 450min (30min * 15) to go through all of them for built-in traceroute.)